IMPORTANT! Never leave your headset exposed to direct sunlight - this can damage the lenses.

 If you're not seeing anything in your headset's display, something isn't connected properly.
 Check the headset's power, USB, DisplayPort, and main cable connections.

 Some error messages contain instructions or links to help articles.
 SteamVR will also recover from many temporary issues after a restart.
-If the error appears again and there are no instructions on-screen, be sure to check all of your headset's connections (power, USB, DisplayPort, main cable connections.
+If the error appears again and there are no instructions on-screen, be sure to check all of your headset's connections (power, USB, DisplayPort, and main cable connections).
 If you continue to receive errors, please click "Contact Steam Support" below to get help.

 Verify that your headset is solid green in the SteamVR status window.
 Next, verify that Index and is the active output device in Windows while SteamVR is running (type "sound playback options" in the search bar, then check Choose your output device) and the default playback device in SteamVR (Settings > Audio > Set Playback device to...).
 If you're still having trouble, you can: